 PhD in Nanoscience

-4-Year PhD fully funded studentships
+4 Year PhD fully funded studentships

-How to apply
+Studentships and how to apply

 Applications are invited for up to 13 fully-funded PhD places.
 We welcome applications from graduates with a minimum of a 2i class UK Masters honours degree or international equivalent, or a first degree with an additional Masters degree or international equivalent in science, engineering or bio medical disciplines.
 Funded places are available to UK and EU nationals resident in the UK for > 3 years.
 A small number of funded places are also available to EU nationals not currently resident in the UK.
 Applicants should be looking for a challenging, interdisciplinary research training environment.